yakamok/keyserver-fs/README.md

 __Article 7(3)__ (Conditions for consent)
 [The data subject shall have the right to withdraw his or her consent at any time.....It shall be as easy to withdraw as to give consent.]

-I think theres more in the GDPR that could apply to PGP key servers, but i don't have alot of time to look through it at the moment, i will add more when i can.
+I think theres more in the GDPR that could apply to PGP key servers but this is not about the GDPR soley its about how data is managed and the responsibility of those who manage it, i will add more when i can.
 Also suggestions and pull requests with more information is welcome.

 __Notice:__ This Program is very slow to add data to the gpg pubkey so dont plan on super large files.